mapbox/dr-ui/README.md

 1. Find the component's `examples/` folder.
 2. Edit the existing files or create a new file.
 Run `npm run start-docs` to see the updated example locally.

-You can also import an example into the [component's test cases app](#tests) if you want to add tests and to help prevent duplicated code between the catalog and test cases app site.
+💡Every example should also be added as a test case and have a corresponding snapshot test.
+This will help get the catalog and test cases site up to date.